uriel1998/agaetr/README.md

 and TT-RSS "published articles" feeds.
 It can also *deobfuscate* incoming links and optionally shorten outgoing links.

+This was created because pay services are expensive, and other options are either limited or subject to frequent bitrot.

 The modular structure is specifically designed so that it should be easy to create a new module for additional services, as it relies on other programs to do most of the posting.
+Therefore, if one posting tool dies, another can be found and (relatively) easily swapped in without changing your whole setup.

 `agaetr` is an anglicization of ágætr, meaning "famous".